Material-Blazor/Material.Blazor/BlazorMdc/Model/Toast/IMTToastService.md

 ## Details

+- See the [toast article](xref:A.Toast) for usage details;
-- Requires a [MTAnchor](xref:C.MTAnchor) component and will throw an exception when you attempt to show a toast notification if this isn't found; and
+- Requires an [MTAnchor](xref:C.MTAnchor) component and will throw an exception when you attempt to show a toast notification if this isn't found; and
 - Accepts an optional [MTToastServiceConfiguration](xref:BlazorMdc.MTToastServiceConfiguration).

 &nbsp;